ManiaControl/Plugin-Template/README.md

 Plugin-Template
 ===============

-Raw Plugin File to use to create new ManiaControl Plugins
+Raw Plugin File to use for creating new ManiaControl Plugins